American football in the Philippines: History

 American football, in the form of flag football the non-contact variant has been in the Philippines as early as 1998.

 There were leagues for the standard American football or tackle football in the Philippines in the 2010s.
 The Philippine Tackle Football League which lasted from 2009 to 2015, and later the Philippine–American Football League founded in 2016 and halted due to the COVID-19 pandemic in 2020.
 The Philippine national tackle football team also debuted in 2014.
-It was preceeded by the Philippine Punishers of the American Football Federation of the Philippines in 2011.
+It was preceded by the Philippine Punishers of the American Football Federation of the Philippines in 2011.
 AFFP's women's team, the Lady Punishers played its first game in 2014.

 In 2023, Flag football has seens a resurgence with the establishment of the Philippine men's and women's national flag football teams.

 Leagues

 The ArenaBall Philippines was established in 2009 as a 7-a-side American football league in the Philippines.
 By the third season, the league now known as the Philippine Tackle Football League (PTFL) has transitioned to a 11-a-side game.
 However it became defunct in 2015.

 In 2016, the PTFL was supplanted by the Philippine–American Football League The league was organized until the onset on the COVID-19 pandemic in 2020.

 As of 2024, there are three active flag football leagues in Metro Manila; the Manila Flag Football League (MFL), the Philippine Olympic Committee-recognized Flag Football Philippines (FFP), and the league ran by the UP Flag Football Club (UPFFC).
-Cebu has the Cebu Flag Football League.
+Cebu has the Cebu Flag Football League and the Cebu Integrated Flag Football Association.